-A Payment bond is a type of surety bond that is typically posted by the prime contractor on a construction project to help guarantee payment to all the subcontractors and suppliers below them on the project.
+A payment bond is a type of surety bond purchased by a contractor to protect the property owner by guaranteeing payment to all the subcontractors and suppliers below them on the project.

 Generally speaking, the required bond is set by the value of the project’s total contract value.
-However, in some cases, and for exceptionally large projects, it is not feasible to require the GC to obtain and post a many-multi-million-dollar bond.
-In these cases, there may be tiers of acceptable bond amounts as a percentage of the total contract, which decrease as the project value goes up.
+However, in some cases, and for exceptionally large projects, it is not feasible to require the general contractor to obtain and post a many-multi-million-dollar bond.
+In these cases, there may be tiers of acceptable bond amounts as a percentage of the total contract, which decreases as the project value goes up.

 |State||Contract Amount||Required Bond|